 Yes!
-During 2015, Elk Grove Village complied with all of the federal and state regulations pertaining to the storage and distribution of drinking water.
+During 2017, Elk Grove Village complied with all of the federal and state regulations pertaining to the storage and distribution of drinking water.
 All samples met water quality standards.
-The table on page 5 and the following pages summarize the tests that were performed to ensure compliance with water quality standards and has additional information and outlines the definitions associated with this information.
+The table on page 6 summarizes the tests that were performed to ensure compliance with water quality standards.
+Page 6 - 7 has additional information and outlines the definitions associated with this information.
 The City of Chicago conducted a number of additional water quality tests as well.
 In fact, they routinely performed over 70 different water quality tests as part of their raw water treatment process.
 The results of all of these tests complied with federal and state drinking water regulations.
 The results of Chicago's analyses are available to the public and are on file at the Elk Grove Village Public Works Department.